plusserver/docs/content/en/container/managed-kubernetes/documentation/information/vpnsaas.md

 ---

-This introduction is intended to help you choose the right VPNaaS solution for your specific use case in order to securely access your Kubernetes cluster within PSKE. the PSKE.
+This introduction is intended to help you choose the right VPNaaS solution for your specific use case in order to securely access your Kubernetes cluster within PSKE.
 We present different options to help you find the best possible solution to securely connect and manage your clusters.

 ## Site-to-Site-VPN (Hybrid Connector kurz HC)
 This solution is well suited if a VMware Cloud Endpoint provides a database service and a PSKE Kubernetes cluster is to access this service securely via a VPN connection.